-The rock musical Hair almost serves as a time capsule for the culture of the late 60s.
-Rado and Berger mentioned that this play was inspired by “some characters we met in the streets, people we knew and our own imaginations.
+Gerome Ragni and James Rado, who wrote the book and lyrics for Hair, mentioned that this play was inspired by “some characters we met in the streets, people we knew and our own imaginations.
 We knew this group of kids in the East Village who were dropping out and dodging the draft, and there were also lots of articles in the press about how kids were being kicked out of school for growing their hair long.”

-Now that the public loved Hair a full Broadway production was in the works.
+Now that the public loved Hair, a full Broadway production was in the works.
 This was no small endeavor, the performance needed a massive revision to better suit mainstream audience tastes.
 The off-Broadway performance originally featured Claude, one of the leads, as an alien from outer space.
 This was deemed too eccentric and Claude was changed to be human, like the rest of the cast.
 The ending of the musical was also changed to lighten up the mood, and an entire 13 new songs were written.
 Despite all these changes Hair held true to itself, and broke many Broadway traditions.

-These breaks from longstanding tradition fanned the flames.
-Audiences loved the performance and Hair became both a cultural phenomenon and a smash-hit.
+The musical's many breaks from longstanding tradition fanned the flames.
+Audiences loved the unconventional performance and Hair became both a cultural phenomenon and a smash-hit.
 The cast’s original recording sold over a million copies and they also got their songs at the top of the pop charts.
 Charles Isherwood, a writer for the New York Times had this to say about the music, “For darker, knottier and more richly textured sonic experiences of the times, you turn to the Doors or Bob Dylan or Joni Mitchell or Jimi Hendrix or Janis Joplin.
 Or all of them.
 For an escapist dose of the sweet sound of youth brimming with hope that the world is going to change tomorrow, you listen to Hair and let the sunshine in.”

 The entire musical theater community has much to thank Hair for.
 Whether it be Hair’s success paving the way for more rock musicals to find their way on Broadway, or normalized the potential for off-Broadway shows to come onto Broadway, Hair served as a progressive artistic piece that is still beloved today.